Book Your Appointment Now!

 Cloves

-Clove, a popular spice with a rich history, has been used for centuries in natural medicine due to its numerous health benefits.
+Cloves, a popular spice with a rich history, has been used for centuries in natural medicine due to its numerous health benefits.
 Derived from the Syzygium aromaticum tree, Clove is a small, reddish-brown flower bud that is commonly used in cooking and traditional medicine.

 In natural medicine, various parts of the clove plant are utilized for their therapeutic properties.
 The bud, stem, and leaves of the clove plant are all used in different forms to address different health issues.
 The active constituents of clove include eugenol, eugenyl acetate, and caryophyllene, which contribute to its medicinal properties.